Toby-hylu/SubGlyphs/README.md

 # SubGlyphs
+The name 'SubGlyphs' stands for 'Stacked Universal Bopomofo Glyphs'.

 This project provides a prototype of a phonetic system with the features below:
   - Based on Bopomofo
   - Mixed typeset with Han Character: Each syllable occupies the size of one Han Character, like Japanese Kana or Korean Hangul